bryanvalencias94/timeoff-management-application/devops/README.md

 4. Webhook configured on GitHub in the corresponding repository to the Jenkins URL.

 	Example:

 ![](https://github.com/bryanvalencias94/timeoff-management-application/blob/master/devops/images/GitHubWebHook.png?raw=true)

 # Architecture diagrams
-## 1. DevOps component architecture
+## DevOps component architecture
 Jenkins, Artifactory, and Ansible (Jenkins agent) are installed on EC2 instances for this example.
 Other installations are also valid, such as using docker.

 ![](https://github.com/bryanvalencias94/timeoff-management-application/blob/master/devops/images/DevOpsComponentArchitecture.png?raw=true)

-## 2. DevOps flow diagram
+## DevOps flow diagram

 ![](https://github.com/bryanvalencias94/timeoff-management-application/blob/master/devops/images/DevOpsFlow.png?raw=true)

-# Understanding the Jenkins pipeline and Ansible playbooks.
+# Understanding the Jenkins pipeline and Ansible playbooks
 ## Jenkins pipeline
 The Jenkins pipeline is made up of the following 6 stages:
 1. Git